Sailor Moon and all the images you see in this recap are owned by Toei Animation and licensed by Viz Media

 The episode begins with Nephrite in his personal command center where he’s desperately searching for a way to defeat those pesky Scouts before Queen Beryl ends up Jadeite-ing his ass.
 The stars come to his aid once again (I imagine that he’s accruing quite a debt with them by now like Dr. Facilier in The Princess and the Frog) and show him that the one weakness is the same weakness that all heroes have; their heart!
 The key to defeating the Scouts (and Sailor Moon in particular) is to go after Tuxedo Mask!
 Sadly, he can’t jump on his new project just yet because he’s being requested to return to the head offices of Hell Corp for a performance review.
 Needless to say that Queen Beryl has had it up to here with the lack of dead Sailor Scouts, but doesn’t seem to have any ideas other than to blame the underlings.
 To be fair though, they can be QUITE sassy with her.

-It’s no wonder these people keep getting their asses kicked by fourteen year olds; they spend more time bickering and dick measuring than actually getting anything done!
+It’s no wonder these people keep getting their asses kicked by fourteen-year-olds; they spend more time bickering and dick-measuring than actually getting anything done!
 So what exactly is his plan this time around?
 Well we don’t get the full scope of it right away, but it involves sending a love letter to Usagi that’s supposedly from Tuxedo Mask informing her to meet him at a nearby mall the following night.
 Now I know that Usagi looks JUST like Sailor Moon (at least Sailor V bothers to wear a mask), but in the rules set up for this universe, it’s not supposed to be that obvious.
-HOW THE HELL DOES NEPHRITE KNOW WHO SAILOR MOON IS!?
+HOW THE HECK DOES NEPHRITE KNOW WHO SAILOR MOON IS!?
 Luna, while not realizing its Nephrite and thinks that it’s actually Tuxedo Mask, has similar concerns that Usagi completely ignores as she does her little happy dance of love.

 I’m sorry, what?